 Looking back with pride

 So, have we achieved our aims?
 10 years and 20 issues later, the journal has taken off to an extent we could not have imagined in 2006.
 Writing for or helping to run the journal has touched the lives of hundreds of authors and editors and tens of thousands who have read the journal from dozens of countries.
-It seems to have brought benefits both intended and unintended, as you can read in the [alumni article link].
-We have published a range of articles from short review pieces by our younger authors (such as Daniel, aged 12, on Chocolate [link]) to impressive original research (such as this paper by Krtin – Google Science Fair finalist [link])
+It seems to have brought benefits both intended and unintended, as you can read in an article by our alumni.
+We have published a range of articles from short review pieces by our younger authors (such as Daniel, aged 12, on Chocolate in issue 16) to impressive original research (such as this paper by Krtin – Google Science Fair finalist )

 The number of schools and universities approaching us to form YSJournal hubs is very gratifying and this move towards franchising the journal really helps our sustainability as an organization.
 It was very exciting to be approached last week by a teacher who has recently fled Aleppo to teach in Lebanon and wants to set up a hub to help give academic focus to re-homed migrant students.
 We’d like to see more non-UK hubs form over the next year or two.